waghmaredb/csm-docs/content/docs/csidriver/features/powermax.md

 To use this feature, the storage class that is used to create the PVC must have the attribute `allowVolumeExpansion` set to `true`.

+>Note: This feature is not supported for replicated volumes.

 This is a sample manifest for a storage class that allows for Volume Expansion.